ProceduresGovernment

 The chart compares the evolution of remittances sent from Mexico to Russia and the remittances that Mexico receives from Russia.

-In the first quarter of 2025, Mexico received US$0 in remittances from Russia, while Russia received US$282 in remittances from Mexico.
+In the N/A, Mexico received N/A in remittances from Russia, while Russia received N/A in remittances from Mexico.

 Remittancesand Foreign Direct Investment